Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 * Create a new project
 * Add to your project classpath the file *selenium-java-client-driver.jar*
 * Write your Selenium test in Java
-* Run selenium server from console
+* Run Selenium server from console
 * Execute your test from the IDE

 Python client driver configuration